jackmcc08/makers-bank-test/README.md

 I also extracted two additional classes - Record and BankTerminal to perform specific actions as explained below and to SRP the account class.

 In developing the BankTerminal class, I realised it would be better to have that class as the interface point for the user.
 So I refactored the account class into a model layer and added in the user interface actions previously in the account class into the Bank Terminal Class.

+I did this to make the code easier to understand with simpler routing, and to structure the code in accordance with SRP, so account was not responsible for processing actions and also displaying ouput to the user.

+At the time of submission:
+- no rubocop error
+- all tests passed and 100% coverage

 ## Code Structure & Dependencies
 - Built with Ruby Version: 3.0.1